RoohieTasleem/TheGossipCorner/README.md

 ## Notable features

-Login: <br/>
+Login <br/>
     We get a Toast message on successfull login.
-Toast stays for 1 min and dismisses.
+Toast stays for 1 min and dismisses. <br/>
-    Alter message in the modal for unsuccessfull login.
+    Alter message in the modal for unsuccessfull login. <br/>
-    User has a session timming of 60 mins.
+    User has a session timming of 60 mins. <br/>
-Logout:
+Logout <br/>
-Autologin:
+Autologin <br/>
     User will be auto loggedin on every page refresh within 60 mins of their current session.
-And the session timming is reset to 60 mins.
+And the session timming is reset to 60 mins. <br/>
-Autologout:
+Autologout <br/>
     After the session of 60 mins expires, the user is auto logged out.
-And they are notified of the same with a popup.
+And they are notified of the same with a popup.<br/>
-Gallery for private users:
+Gallery for private users <br/>
-    The user can click on the tiles to see the detailed gossip in a popup.
+    The user can click on the tiles to see the detailed gossip in a popup.<br/>
-Home: ( different gossip for private and public user ).
+Home ( different gossip for private and public user ). <br/>
-About
+About <br/>